Ryan8765/qb-cli/README.md

 # QBDeploy
-Quick Base CLI tool for easy deployments to Quick Base for React applications.
+Quick Base CLI tool for easy deployments to QB for React applications.

 ## Commands